 Pharmacist Perri McCarthy first met her Perpetual Estate Planning Lawyer, Chantelle Georgy, at a café.
-After chatting over lunch for an hour or two, Perri walked away with a drafted will and a sense of comfort having met someone she could trust.
+After chatting over lunch for an hour or two, Perri walked away with a drafted will and a sense of comfort having met someone she felt she could trust.

 For many, the very thought of discussing their will is daunting because it involves facing their own mortality.
 For others, like Perri, putting a plan in place is on their ‘to do list’, but the pressures of a busy life get in the way.

 “I was relieved I was finally doing something about it.
 It was something I wanted to do for a while but I just kept putting it on the back burner.
 When you are busy in your day to day life, you don’t get on to doing these sorts of things.” - Perri

 Over the last few years Perri has experienced big changes in her life, having divorced, remarried and grown her business to a point where she is running five pharmacies in Melbourne.
 While Perri did have a will in place, it was outdated, which meant the new businesses Perri had worked so hard to build were at risk of not being passed on to her loved ones.

 As Perpetual Private’s National Estate Planning Lead, Chantelle believes focusing your energy on something you care passionately about is actually at the heart of an estate planning conversation.

 “What I’ve realised is that every client has something they hold very dear to them.
 It might be their family, it might be their businesses, such as Perri’s case, or it might be philanthropy and the charities they support.
 What we aim to achieve in the first meeting is to identify what clients’ really do love and flesh that out to develop an estate planning solution to protect it.”

 Perri is comfortable her revised will accurately reflects her current situation and protects her family and business interests.
 But the only constant in life is change and Perri plans to have a few more coffees with Chantelle in the future.